MajidHussain-WithData/Data-Analysis-Dashboard/README.md

 ## 📎 Contact

-For questions or further insights, feel free to open an issue or reach out via GitHub.
+For questions or further insights, feel free to open an issue or reach out via GitHub or mail me at majid123rkl@gmail.com.